cmgerdes/Easy-MQTT-Switch/Readme.md

 This project is intended to be a very simple wemos switch.
 This is simple to set up and hook up to home assistant, and will allow you to control devices from your home assistant controller.

 If the components listed in the BOM are used, this is capable of controller both signal wires (example: turn a gas fireplace on/off) or a 120v or 220v light.
+The total cost including a usb power adapter (which you probably have already) is $15.
+It's $10 without he power adapter.

 If different current ratings etc. are required then different parts from the BOM could be substituted in fairly easily.